-Asian Communities for Reproductive Justice (now Forward Together) have defined Reproductive Justice as “the complete physical, mental, spiritual, political, social, and economic well-being of women and girls, based on the full achievement and protection of women’s human rights.”
+Forward Together defines Reproductive Justice as “the complete physical, mental, spiritual, political, social, and economic well-being of women and girls, based on the full achievement and protection of women’s human rights.”

 The National Organization of Women (NOW) defines Reproductive Justice as a concept which “recognizes that reproductive oppression is a result of the intersection of multiple oppressions and is inherently connected to the struggle for social justice and human rights.
 Women of low economic means suffer consequences from the lack of access to complete health care (for example, the high rate of cervical cancers among women of color).”

-Want to get involved and support reproductive justice on campus?
-Check out Students for Reproductive Justice and find out more about the work that this UVSS student group is doing on and off campus!
+The Students for Reproductive Justice group formerly met at UVic, and you can check out their website and find out more about the work that this UVSS student group did on and off campus.